osslab-pku/SILENCE/readme.md

 license_incompatibility.ipynb
 ```

-3. To get remediation of all incompatibilities in top 5,000 downloaded packages, you can run:
+3. To get remediations of all incompatibilities in top 5,000 downloaded packages, you can run:
 ```
 python remediator.py all
 python relicenser.py
 ```

-If you want to get remediation in dependency graph for a specific package version, run:
+4. If you want to get remediations in dependency graph for a specific package version, run:
 ```
 python remediator.py one -n name -v version
 ```